 The Standardized Precipitation Index is a probability index that considers only precipitation.
 The SPI is based on the probability of recording a given amount of precipitation, and the probabilities are standardized so that an index of zero indicates the median precipitation amount (half of the historical precipitation amounts are below the median, and half are above the median).
 The index is negative for drought, and positive for wet conditions.
 As the dry or wet conditions become more severe, the index becomes more negative or positive.
 The SPI is computed by NCDC for several time scales, ranging from one month to 24 months, to capture the various scales of both short-term and long-term drought.

-You can retrieve or graph Drd964x climate division data from 1895 through 2013 by selecting a region of North Carolina, parameters of interest, and a time range over which to pull data.
+Below, you can retrieve or graph nClimDiv climate division data as far back as 1895 by selecting a region of North Carolina, parameters of interest, and a time range over which to pull data.